Mom and Dad's Waltz

 "Mom and Dad's Waltz" is a country music song written and recorded by Lefty Frizzell and released on the Columbia label.
 In August 1951, it reached No. 2 on the country charts.
 It spent 29 weeks on the charts and was the No. 9 best selling country record of 1951.

-The song has been covered by numerous artists, including Patti Page, Ernest Tubb, Merle Haggard, Willie Nelson, The Mom and Dads, and Iris DeMent.
+The song has been covered by numerous artists, including Patti Page, Ernest Tubb, Merle Haggard, George Jones, Willie Nelson, The Mom and Dads, and Iris DeMent.